cs123tas/projects/scenegraph/ray.md

     they're really good.
 It is highly *encouraged* that you do some sort of spacial subdivision, but certainly not required at all.

-Constructive solid geometry
+Constructive solid geometry:   (a.k.a.

-:   (a.k.a.
 CSG, 12.7)

-Bump mapping

-:   Like texture mapping, except each texel contains information about
+Bump mapping:   Like texture mapping, except each texel contains information about
     the normals instead of color values.
 It's a great way to "add" geometry to an object without having to actually render the geometry.

-Texture mapping

-:   and/or intersecting other shapes, like the torus
+Texture mapping:   and/or intersecting other shapes, like the torus

-Spotlights

-:   Spotlights have position, direction, and an aperture in degrees.
+Spotlights:   Spotlights have position, direction, and an aperture in degrees.
 If
     a light is a spotlight, `CS123SceneLightData`'s `m_type` will be equal to `LIGHT_SPOT` and `m_aperture` will contain the aperture size.

-Optimizations

-:   Be careful here.
+Optimizations:   Be careful here.
 "Premature optimization is the root of all
     evil."[^2] You'll learn that he's right at some point in your career, but let's not learn that lesson on Ray.
 Get the basic functionality done then go for the gusto.
 You may find profiling